AndreaZChen/Mafia-Bot/README.md

 # Mafia-Bot
 A Python bot for Telegram that hosts mafia games.
+Still a work in progress!